Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Exploratory Hidden Markov Factor Model (EHMFM)

-\textbf{CT-EHMFM:} Unlike the DTHMM, which requires the time intervals to equal, the CTHMM relaxes such a requirement by taking the effects of the time interval into account.
-Thus, instead of directly depending on the transition probability matrix $\bb{P}$, the continuous-time Markov process is characterized by a transition intensity matrix $\bb{Q}$ \citep{albert1962estimating}, which is the limits of the transition probability matrix $\bb{P}$ as the time interval goes to 0.
+Contrary to the DTHMM, which requires equal time intervals, the CTHMM takes into account the effects of the time interval.
+Thus, instead of directly depending on the transition probability matrix $\bb{P}$, the continuous-time Markov process is characterized by a transition intensity matrix $\bb{Q}$ \citep{albert1962estimating}, which is the limit of the transition probability matrix $\bb{P}$ as the time interval approaches zero.
+Suppose that $\delta_{it}$ is the number of pre-specified time units between $t^{th}$ and $(t-1)^{th}$ observation, then the transition intensity for subject $i$ from state $j$ to state $k$ at time $t$ is